 - MICS Website

-- MICS Parent Square
+- Parent Square

 - Local News Affiliates (weather-related events only)

 - Telephone Notification System

 - Front Office Voicemail

+Announcements prior to the start of the school day will be made by 6:00 AM of the day in question.
 If no announcement is made, the school schedule remains as normal.